Reputation of AstraZeneca's COVID vaccine marred by missteps - WTMJ

 “This is unfortunately more about perception than it is the science,” said Dr. Bharat Pankhania, an infectious diseases specialist at Britain’s University of Exeter.

 “We have now seen, on several parameters, that the AstraZeneca vaccine provides protection and is safe,” he said.
-“But the narrative for the public has not been as clear,” he said, criticizing politicians for undermining confidence in the vaccine without evidence.
+“But the narrative for the public has not been as clear.”

 France is a prime example of the confusion.

 French President Emmanuel Macron initially suggested the vaccine wasn’t effective for older people, before backtracking.
-But then France only authorized AstraZeneca’s vaccine for use in adults 65 and under, citing a lack of data.
-Then the government changed its mind, based on new data, and said it’s fine for all adults and started singing its praises.
-Then came the blood clot reports and the government suspended use of the vaccine all together.
+Still, France only authorized AstraZeneca’s vaccine for use in adults 65 and under, citing a lack of data.
+Then the government changed its mind, based on new data, and said it’s fine for all adults.
+But when there were reports of rare blood clots in some vaccine recipients, the government suspended use of the shot all together.
 When France restarted AstraZeneca, it for anyone under 55.

-The whiplash-inducing messages come at a time when France — like much of continental Europe — is seeing a spike in cases that is close to overwhelming its hospitals and prompting threats of new lockdowns.
+The whiplash-inducing messages come at a time when France — like much of continental Europe — is struggling to speed up its vaccination drive while also facing a spike in cases that is close to overwhelming its hospitals and prompting threats of new lockdowns.

-Vaccine rollouts have also been slow in many European Union countries, as compared to those in Britain and the United States.
-The European Commission has often blamed AstraZeneca for troubles with the vaccination drive, expressing outrage over repeated delayed deliveries — and threatening to ban exports of vaccines outside the bloc.
-But messy logistics have also played a role.
+On Monday, experts expressed hope the company could move past its troubles, when it announced that the shot was about 79% effective in stopping symptomatic COVID-19 and that there were no severe illnesses or hospitalizations among vaccinated volunteers, compared with five such cases in participants who received dummy shots.

+Mene Pangalos, head of AstraZeneca’s research and development in biopharmaceuticals, said the data “puts to bed any doubts.”

+Julian Tang, a virologist at the University of Leicester, pointed to the decades-old controversy over the measles vaccine as a cautionary tale.

+“There was absolutely no evidence to prove the (measles, mumps and rubella) vaccine caused autism,” he said.
+But despite the retraction of the paper that made that claim, Tang said some people still worry about the vaccine.

-The tepid support for the AstraZeneca vaccine in Europe stands in contrast to the position of governments in developing countries, which are desperate for supplies.
+The tepid support for the AstraZeneca vaccine in Europe stands in contrast to governments in the developing world that are desperate for supplies.
+Because the shot is cheaper and easier to store than those of many rivals, AstraZeneca’s vaccine is expected to be used widely in the poorer countries.

 Dr. Bruce Aylward, a senior adviser at the World Health Organization, said the U.N. agency has a long list of countries “very keen” to get the shot as soon as possible.
 “We simply cannot get enough of it,” he said.